coatyio/coaty-swift/CONTRIBUTING.md

 1. Update the pod version in the `CoatySwift.podspec` file located in the repository root.
 Follow [semantic versioning](https://semver.org/).
+2. Build the Example application in the `Example` folder with Xcode.
-2. Generate Coaty framework documentation.
+3. Generate Coaty framework documentation.
 Make sure that `[pod version]` matches the version number from step 1.

    ```sh
    jazzy --module-version [pod version]
    ```

-3. Manually update `CHANGELOG.md` with release information from the conventional commits.
+4. Manually update `CHANGELOG.md` with release information from the conventional commits.
 Take a look at the Coaty JS [CHANGELOG](https://github.com/coatyio/coaty-js/blob/master/CHANGELOG.md) to see how the format should look like.
-4. Push all your changes to the master branch.
+5. Push all your changes to the master branch.
-5. Create an annotated `git` tag for the new pod version and push it.
+6. Create an annotated `git` tag for the new pod version and push it.
 Make sure that `[pod version]` matches the version number from step 1.

    ```sh